-- Review the gender guidelines of other international organizations; - Analyze different ITTO instruments and tools taking into account in particular those that are most commonly used by ITTO member countries, and identify which of these instruments would require the incorporation of gender-related mechanisms for their implementation; - Prepare a draft of ITTO Gender Guidelines, including a training module; - Propose at least five gender-sensitive indicators for the Strategic Action Plan 2013-2018 and for future work.
+- Review the gender guidelines of other international organizations; - Analyze different ITTO instruments and tools particularly those that are most commonly used by ITTO member countries, and identify which of these instruments would require the incorporation of gender-related mechanisms for their implementation; - Prepare a draft of ITTO Gender Guidelines, including a training module; - Propose at least five gender-related indicators for future Strategic Action Plans and for future work.

-- a) Improved gender vision in ITTO's policy work and ITTO project outcomes, thus contributing to the achievement of the ITTA 2006 objectives; - Project proponents, ITTO staff and ITTO focal points will become aware of the gender potential of the achievement of ITTO objectives and will be able to include gender issues in their policy work and projects; - c) ITTO Gender Guidelines and ITTO Training Module on Gender Issues; - d) Increased mobilization of resources from donors that regard gender as a key component. - IV.
-Target Countries Global - V. Duration & Timing 5 months (after allocation of funds) - VI.
+- a) Improved gender vision in ITTO's policy work and ITTO project outcomes, thus contributing to the achievement of the ITTA 2006 objectives; - b) Project proponents, ITTO staff and ITTO focal points will gain enhanced awareness of the role of gender in in achieving the ITTA objectives and will be able to address gender issues in all aspects of the organization's work; - c) ITTO Gender Guidelines and ITTO Training Module on Gender Issues; - d) Increased mobilization of resources from donors that regard gender as a key component. - IV.
+Target Countries Global - V. Duration & Timing 5 months - VI.
 Budget US\$35,000